vlobzakov/imagetest/README.md

 ```
-**Tip**: The default texts (localization) can be redefined via widget customization, described in the section below.
+<strong>Tip</strong>: The default texts (localization) can be redefined via widget customization, described in the section below.
 ```

 That’s it!
 The signup widget is already added to your website.